 Below, I’ve shared some of the best safari destinations in Botswana.
 It’s possible to combine several or all of the areas below in one trip.
 Flying into Maun, you might want to explore several concessions in the Okavango Delta before flying north to Chobe National Park or the Linyanti Wetlands.
 You can then catch an onward flight from Kasane (or head on to Victoria Falls, which is less than two hours away by road.
 Alternatively, combine the delta with the Kalahari Desert for a mix of landscapes and experiences.

 The Okavango soaks through the otherwise arid land, fanning out like a splayed hand.
 It’s the world’s largest inland delta, and the abundance of water here has a magnetic effect on wildlife, big and small.
 Even when water levels are lower, you can see grazing herds with their young, watched by big cats lying in the shade of acacia trees.
 Elephant families traipse in orderly lines between waterholes, lion roars echo at dusk, rainbow-plumed bee-eaters and lilac-breasted rollers cling to reeds lining waterways, which themselves have been carved out by wandering hippo.

 Moremi Wildlife Reserve, Okavango Delta

 Covering much of the eastern side of the delta, Moremi Wildlife Reserve is one of the drier areas of the delta.
 Your days here are focused around morning and afternoon game drives give you a chance to see antelope, wildebeest, zebra and buffalo grazing on the open savannah.
 Motorboat trips are possible, depending on water levels.
 Pockets of woodland shelter leopard and wild dog, though they can be difficult to spot as this isn’t a private reserve where vehicles can go off-road.

-When staying in Moremi, I like Camp Okuti, a stylish property with five rooms based on traditional mosasa reed houses.
+When staying in Moremi, I like Camp Okuti, a stylish property with seven rooms based on traditional mosasa reed houses.
 They have both indoor and outdoor showers and private teak decks facing the Maunachira River.
 Two-bedroom family mosasas accommodate families with children aged seven and over.